This article shows about a power supply with a 14V 1 amp output.

 Test and Adjust:

-- Power up the circuit and measure the output voltage.
+- After turning ON the circuit check the output voltage.

-- Adjust R1 to achieve the desired output voltage within the specified range.
+- To get the desired output voltage within the given range adjust R1.

 Safety Checks: